zappajs/zappajs/docs/reference.md

 ## References

-For a list of standard middleware, see [the Connect documentation](http://www.senchalabs.org/connect/).
+For a list of standard middleware, see [the Connect documentation](https://github.com/senchalabs/connect#middleware).

-A lot of Zappa methods are shortcuts or extensions of the [Express API](http://expressjs.com/api.html).
+A lot of Zappa methods are shortcuts or extensions of the [Express API](http://expressjs.com/4x/api.html).

-Only some of the [Socket.IO events](https://github.com/LearnBoost/socket.io/wiki/Exposed-events) are documented here.

 ## EXPORTS